ivankohut/spravodaj/README.md

     `xetex -jobname pdfcsplain -ini -etex csplain.ini`

     and this command to generate PDF from tex file (`2018_02_spravodaj_februar.tex` in this case) using format generated with previous command

     `xetex -fmt pdfcsplain.fmt 2018_02_spravodaj_februar.tex`

-- uses Butler font (http://fabiandesmet.com/portfolio/butler-font/), must be reexported using FontForge (just open the font file and then generate OTF file) in order to be usable by `xetex`
 - developed using TeX Live 2017